-Why sales management view of pricing matters?
+Why does sales management view pricing as matters?

 Is the sales manager involved in developing your pricing strategy?